'The Taliban will ban all art': An Afghan female filmmaker's plea | DW | 16.08.2021

+In an open letter, acclaimed director Sahraa Karimi has written of the brutal impact of the Taliban's takeover of Afghanistan on women, girls and artists.

 "If the Taliban take over they will ban all art.
-I and other filmmakers could be next on their hit list," Sahraa Karimi writes in an open appeal that was sent to global media organizations and circulated on social media as the Taliban took control over major cities in Afghanistan and encircled the country's capital, Kabul.
+I and other filmmakers could be next on their hit list," Sahraa Karimi writes in an open appeal that was sent to global media organizations on August 13 and circulated on social media as the Taliban took control of major cities in Afghanistan and encircled the country's capital, Kabul.

+The filmmaker is also documenting the situation on social media and has since posted on Facebook and Instagram different videos showing her fleeing to the Kabul airport, joining crowds of other Afghans as they scramble to reach the capital's last remaining exit.

 The director of the award-nominated film Hava, Maryam, Ayesha (2019) is the only Afghan woman to have a PhD in cinema.
 Karimi is also the president of the state-run Afghan Film Organization.